This country-specific Q&A provides an overview of Intellectual Property laws and regulations applicable in China.

 Is there a requirement to register a licence of any of these intellectual property rights and, if so, what is the consequence of failing to register?

-Yes, but it is advisable not mandatory, and not influence the effectiveness of a license contract.
+Yes, but it is advisable not mandatory, and does not influence the effectiveness of a license contract.

 Are exclusive and non-exclusive licensees given different rights in respect of the enforcement of the licensed IP, and if so, how do those rights differ?